davidgfnet/superfw-docs/content/docs/usermanual/emulators.md

 {{< tip "note" >}}

-Note that there's no need to install Goomba (or any fork, GoombaColor, JagoombaColor ...) to play GB/GBC games, SuperFW has a built-in JagoombaColor copy.
+Note that there's no need to install Goomba (or any fork, GoombaColor, JagoombaColor ...) to play GB/GBC games, SuperFW has a built-in JagoombaColor copy (unless you are using the SC Lite, in this case there's not built-in copy sorry!).
 However you are free to install your favourite emulator/fork and it will take preference over the built-in emulator.